 Look!
 They even have 3D puzzle.

 I’m not a huge fan of puzzles but I love seeing them in displays.
 I have a huge respect to those who can make them because it takes much patience to finish all those stuffs.
-And that’s something that I don’t have. 🙂
+And that’s something that I don’t have – lots of patience.🤣

 It’s also a unique concept for an attraction.
-I haven’t seen any similar places.
+I haven’t seen any similar place like this.
 Also the mind behind this museum is a woman.
 A huge respect to that!
 I would love to go back and visit again.

 Here’s the link to their Facebook page for details.